JadsonLucena/WebSocket.js/README.md

     {
         allowOrigin = null, // Allowed domains
         encoding = 'utf8',
-        limitByIP = 256, // IP access limit
-        maxPayload = 2621440, // Maximum size in bytes that a message can be pingDelay = 180000, // Delay in ms between sending ping's pongTimeout = 5000 // Maximum pong waiting time in ms }: {
+        limitByIP = 256, // IP access limit. if value less than 1, there will be no limit maxPayload = 2621440, // Maximum size in bytes that a message can be. if value less than 1, there will be no limit pingDelay = 180000, // Delay in ms between sending ping's. if value less than 1, ping's will not be sent pongTimeout = 5000 // Maximum pong waiting time in ms. if value less than 1, there will be no limit }: {
         allowOrigin?: string | string[] | null,
         encoding?: 'utf8' | 'ascii' | 'base64' | 'hex' | 'binary' | 'utf16le' | 'ucs2',